The Wind Rises: Plot

-Later, Jiro asks Nahoko's father for his blessing to marry her, and the two are engaged.
-However, Nahoko has tuberculosis and wants to wait until she recovers to marry.
-Castorp assists in the romance before fleeing arrest by the Japanese secret police.
-Wanted in connection with Castorp, Jiro hides at his supervisor's home while he works on a new fighter aircraft project for the Imperial Navy.
-Following a lung hemorrhage, Nahoko recovers in a mountain sanatorium but cannot bear being apart from Jiro and returns to marry him.
+Later, Nahoko is diagnosed with tuberculosis, so Jiro asks Nahoko's father for his blessing to marry her, and the two are engaged.
+However, Nahoko wishes to wait until she recovers to marry, and moves back in with her family.
+Wanted in connection with Castorp, Jiro hides at his supervisor Kurokawa's home while he works on a new fighter project for the Imperial Navy.
+Jiro briefly leaves when Nahoko suffers from a pulmonary haemorrhage.
+After Jiro briefly tends to her, Nahoko decides to check into a mountain sanatorium to recover, but cannot bear being apart from Jiro and returns to be with him.
+Kurokawa and his wife marry the two and allow the couple to stay in their home with Nahoko's father's permission.
 Jiro's sister Kayo, a doctor, warns Jiro that his marriage to Nahoko will end tragically as tuberculosis is incurable.
-Though Nahoko's health deteriorates, she and Jiro enjoy their time together.
+Though Nahoko's health deteriorates, she and Jiro enjoy their fleeting time together.

-Jiro leaves for the test flight of his new prototype aircraft, the Mitsubishi A5M.
-Knowing that she will die soon, Nahoko returns to the sanatorium, leaving letters for Jiro, her family, and friends.
+Jiro leaves for the test flight of his new prototype aeroplane, the Mitsubishi Ka-14.
+Knowing that she will die soon, Nahoko leaves farewell letters for Jiro, her family, and friends and discreetly leaves the house in a vain attempt to return to the sanatorium.
 At the test site, Jiro is distracted from his success by a gust of wind, suggesting Nahoko's passing.

-In the summer of 1945, after Japan lost World War II, Jiro dreams of Caproni again, regretting that his aircraft was used for war.
-Caproni comforts him, saying that Jiro's dream of building beautiful aircraft was nonetheless realized.
-Nahoko appears, encouraging her husband to live his life to the fullest.
-Jiro and Caproni walk together into their shared kingdom of dreams.
+In 1945, after Japan has lost World War II, Jiro dreams of Caproni again, regretting that his plane was used for war.
+Caproni comforts him, saying that Jiro's dream of building beautiful aeroplanes was nonetheless realised, in the form of his masterpiece—the A6M 'Zero' fighter.
+Nahoko's spirit also appears, encouraging her husband to live on.
+After her spirit departs, Jiro and Caproni walk together into their shared kingdom of dreams.